luddekn/advent-of-code/README.md

 ### Advent of Code
 **Advent of Code** is a fun coding challenge that happens every December.
-Think of it like an advent calendar, but instead of chocolate, you get puzzles!
+It's like an advent calendar, but instead of chocolate, you get puzzles!
 Every day from December 1st to 25th, a new puzzle is released.

 **Each puzzle has two parts**: